ilarsf/aarc_lts/course_materials/communication/IntroPackage.md

 layout: default
 ---

-# Welcome to the Ann Arbor Rowing Club Learn to Scull Program\!
+# Welcome to the Ann Arbor Rowing Club Learn to Scull Program!

-## Get Ready for Your Rowing Adventure\!
+## Get Ready for Your Rowing Adventure!

-We are thrilled you've decided to embark on your sculling journey with the Ann Arbor Rowing Club (AARC)\!
+We are thrilled you've decided to embark on your sculling journey with the Ann Arbor Rowing Club (AARC)!
 Sculling, where you use two oars to glide across the water in your own boat, offers a unique blend of physical activity, technical skill, and peaceful connection with the Huron River.
 This packet is designed to give you a head start, providing essential information to help you feel prepared and excited for your first session.

 ### What is Sculling?